+Yes, you need to get rid of things.
 You will not be able to clean around the extra stuff.
 You’re going to have to make some tough decisions on what to keep and what to purge.
-But the end result in an organized and decluttered home will be so worth it in the end!
+But the end result – an organized and decluttered home – will be so worth it in the end!

 Keeping Up with Regular Housekeeping

 In between deep cleaning and organizing, you need to keep up (or begin) regular housekeeping.
 There are a few ways of tackling regular housework.
 You can choose to save it all up for a single day of housekeeping.
 Or maybe you have daily chores that you do each day to break things up.

 In our home we have basic chores we do each day.
 These are tasks like wiping the bathroom sink, cleaning toilets, collecting laundry, emptying trashcans and washing dishes.
 Some chores we do twice a week, including sweeping the entire house, vacuuming and mopping.

 Once a week chores are relegated to “whole house” day, generally on Saturday when the entire family can get the task done quickly together.
 Things like window and mirror cleaning, dusting, and clearing out the fridge happen on this day.